-- Sample Processing Lab: Scientists will use this room to examine live and preserved samples taken from the field or in the seawater laboratory.
+- Sample Processing Lab: For use in examining live and preserved samples taken from the field or the seawater laboratory

-- Dry Lab: For using scientific equipment like balances, microscopes, and thermal cyclers.
+- Dry Lab: An area for using scientific equipment like balances, microscopes, and thermal cyclers

-- Ecology Seawater Lab: Thelargest lab of the new labs (1,000ft 2) will be used for behavioral and pre-field studies.
+- Ecology Seawater Lab: This 1,000 sq. ft. room is used for behavioral and pre-field studies.
 It holds multiple tanks of varying sizes, along with seawater and air drop downs.

-- Business Incubator: A private area (300 ft2; with room for tanks of various sizes) for use by entrepreneurs to develop new seafood ideas and initiatives.
+- Business Incubator: A 300 sq. ft. private area with running seawater and room for tanks of various sizes for use by individuals who may be working on proprietary ideas.

 Three Climate Controlled Laboratories:

 Each of the labs below are 80 sq. ft and allow control of seawater temperatures to examine the effects of global climate change on marine species.

 - Quarantine Lab: Used to conduct research on non-native or other species that need biological segregation, it is equipped with a system to control seawater sanitation and outflow.